 For instance, if you drive for Lyft, keep records of the number of miles you drive and how much you spend on gas, maintenance, and car payments.
 If you dogsit with Rover, keep track of expenses for toys you purchase, miles driven to the dog park and clients’ houses, and pet food or snacks.
 And if you moonlight as a graphic designer, track all the software subscriptions, training you attend, or any hardware you purchased to get the job done.

 Whatever side hustle you do, find a tracking system that works for you and keep it up to date.
-You don’t have to pay for fancy bookkeeping software, but there are products like FreshBooks designed to help you manage the books so tax time isn’t as stressful.
+You don’t have to pay for fancy bookkeeping software, but there are affordable, full-service products like KPMG Spark designed to help you manage the books so tax time isn’t as stressful.

 And most importantly, open separate bank accounts to keep your personal finances from co-mingling with the business.